 Customer Service

 Many service industry jobs are currently hiring, and they need help.
-The challenge of these jobs, for some, is customer service.
+The challenge of these jobs, for some, is having customer service skills.
 The simplest way to understand customer service is to think about the person you’re serving as a friend.
 Having genuine empathy and the desire to serve customers will show through your actions.

 Emotional Intelligence

-The better you can manage your emotions at work, the better you’ll be able to respond to stress, conflict, and other workplace challenges.
+The better you manage your emotions at work, the better you respond to stress, conflict, and other workplace challenges.

 The Importance of Skills on Your Resume

 Skills are one of the key requirements that employers look for when reviewing resumes.
-Many job descriptions now also list required skills for the job.
-When writing a resume, you want to show that your skills match the job.
-Also, having a dedicated skills section on your resume makes it easier for employers to evaluate how well you’ll fit the job.
+Many job descriptions now list the required skills for the job.
+When writing a resume, you want to show that you have relevant skills that match.
+Also, a dedicated skills list section on your resume helps employers evaluate how well you’ll fit the position.

 Employee Training From Workforce Essentials

-If you’re a business owner and want to help your employees become more effective and successful, we offer a variety of employee training programs for businesses.
+If you’re a business owner and want to help your employees become more effective and successful, we offer a variety of employee training programs.
 Topics include:

 - Communication Skills